-c ome of the country's Iargest industry and banking leaders will meet on Saturday for an annual meeting known as the "Gathering of Insiders".
+ome of the country's largest industry and banking leaders will meet on Saturday for an annual meeting known as the "Gathering of Insiders".
 There, top executives will discuss plans to support the country's increasing need for finance and weapons manufacturing.
-The event will be attended by top US diplomats and war planners, and possibly even President Roosevelt himself, who intends to press for hard commitments for financial and manufacturing support.
+The event will be attended by top US diplomats and war planners, and possibly even President Roosevelt himself, who intends to press for hard commitments for fiand manufacturing nancial support.
 Should the country find itself embroiled further in the European conflict, she will need all the help she can get.